Written by Craig Fearn

 - Choose 2 platforms to focus on

-- Complete and optimise your profiles on those platforms
+- Complete and optimise your profiles on those platforms (and your Google Business Profile)

 - Define your content pillars (3-4 main themes)